Top 5 Muppets Show Cover Songs

 The Troggs, 'Wild Thing'

 Animal unleashes his barely-restrained wild side as he batters his drum kit during this performance of 'Wild Thing.'
-He is smashing the skins, breathing heavy and singing in a throaty, maniacal roar.
+In full-on Keith Moon mode, he is smashing the skins, breathing heavy and singing in a throaty, maniacal roar.
 He's quite the entertaining frontman.
 Animal, we think we love you.

 The Guess Who, 'American Woman'

-Sam the Eagle mostly refuses to sing, instead delivering the lyrics to 'American Woman' in a plain-spoken voice.
+Sam the Eagle mostly refuses to sing, instead delivering the lyrics to the Guess Who's 'American Woman' in a plain-spoken voice.
 Actually, it winds up being more political commentary than karaoke performance, but it's still cute.
-Plus, Sam gets criticized and vilified by Waldorf and Statler, the cranky old codgers who sat in the balcony during the show.
+Plus, Sam gets criticized and vilified by Statler and Waldorf, the cranky old codgers who sat in the balcony during the show.